cubee-cb/linux-vr-compat/README.md

 - Envision WMR Setup with the HP VR1000 HMD
     - Asks to install `boost boost boost boost boost` (yes, five times in a row), but what it actually needs is `boost-devel`.
     - Needs `xr-hardware` package installed for udev rules.
 Build from [xr-hardware](https://salsa.debian.org/rpavlik/xr-hardware) and check `/etc/udev/rules.d`.
+    - Controllers supposedly failed to pair via bluetooth menu and turned their lights off, but were still 'on'.
+Turning them off and on again allowed them to connect although the bluetooth menu says they are not paired.

 ## Curiosities
 Stuff I don't expect to work but try anyway, because why not?
 Maybe something interesting will happen.